top of page

 COMMUNITY FOCUS

-In doing this we have partnered with CAP by becoming a debt centre and running their courses.
+We have partnered with CAP by becoming a debt centre and running their courses.

 During lockdown we recognised that many people were struggling with mental health issues.
 This led us to begin our Gardening Club which has become a safe place for people to share, enjoy life together and grow a brand new garden.